-They are an opportunity for parents to:
+They are an opportunity for parents to find out or discuss:

 - if your child is not meeting expectations, or is consistently exceeding them, then they may need additional testing or extra work

-- discuss how both parents and teacher can support the child’s learning and if there are any services to help your child grow as a learner
+- how both parents and teacher can support the child’s learning and if there are any services to help your child grow as a learner

-- make a plan in which the teacher checks in with you regularly if there is a behaviour problem.
+- a plan in which the teacher checks in with you regularly if there is a behaviour problem.

 There’s a big difference between Primary and Secondary Level, so I have tips based on my experience of both.